Published: January 29, 2021

 Studies have often linked milk (and other dairy products) to acne production, and for good reason!

 First, it contains precursors to hormones such as testosterone and other androgens.
 When these precursors influence hormone receptors in the skin, they can trigger the acne production process.
 The mechanism by which this works is still unclear, however.
-It is believed that the steroid hormones present in milk, combined with an insulin-like growth factor 1, is what causes this process to occur.
+It is believed that the steroid hormones present in milk, combined with an insulin-like growth factor 1, are what causes this process to occur.

 Meanwhile, estrogen present in milk is also linked to hormonal cystic acne.

 Secondly, milk has always been known as a pro-inflammatory food.
 So, if you already have inflammatory problems on the skin, such as acne, you can bet that dairy products will worsen it.
 This isn’t limited to acne, though!
-Even other skin issues, like eczema, rases, or psoriasis, can suffer because of dairy products.
+Even other skin issues, like eczema, rashes, or psoriasis, can suffer because of dairy products.

 Lastly, we know that some people are lactose intolerant.
 Most people get sensitive to dairy products… and you know what happens when you constantly ingest something you can’t digest?
 You may end up having inflammatory responses throughout the body.
 That includes – you guessed it right! – flare-ups and breakouts, once again!